skyfrk/dhbw-vs-latex-template/docs/patches.md

 Since the formatting specifications for text work at the DHBW-VS are [changed regularly](https://github.com/skyfrk/dhbw-vs-latex-template/issues/42), so that no template can be created which could relieve students of the scientific work, a few manual adjustments are necessary for the different academic years.

-:warning: This template always tries to satisfy the latest requirements.
+⚠ This template always tries to satisfy the latest requirements.
 Required adjustments for compliance with older specifications are documented here.

 ## Required adjustments for 2017 students